Bhuribhat/Neural-Networks-and-Deep-Learning/Images Classification/README.md

 5. Classify `Flowers` in oxford dataset.
-    - Input: Image of the unknown flower.
+    - Input: Image of the unknown flower
-    - Output: Probabilities of the classes.
+    - Output: Probabilities of the classes

 ## Resource